artemiy-dmitriev/calmly/docs/source/index.rst

 =========================================================

 **Calmly** is a Python package for **automated optical cavity alignment** using **reinforcement learning**.
-It provides a flexible, modular, and scalable framework for simulating cavity systems, training machine learning agents, and deploying them in both simulation and real experiments.
+It provides a flexible, modular, and scalable framework for simulating optical cavity systems, training machine learning agents for cavity alignment with steering mirrors, and deploying them in both simulation and real experiments.

 Calmly supports: